OWASP/owasp-mastg/risks/MASVS-STORAGE/2-prevent-data-leakage/data-in-logs/android-data-in-logs-frida/test.md

 ## Steps

+1. Install and run the app.

-1. Navigate to the screen of the mobile app you want to analyse the log output from.
+2. Navigate to the screen of the mobile app you want to analyse the log output from.

-2. Execute a [method trace](https://mas.owasp.org/MASTG/techniques/android/MASTG-TECH-00xx/) by attaching to the running app, targeting logging APIs and save the output.
+3. Execute a [method trace](https://mas.owasp.org/MASTG/techniques/android/MASTG-TECH-00xx/) by attaching to the running app, targeting logging APIs and save the output.

 ## Observation